-Takeda is currently conducting two Phase 3 trials with relugolix in Japan for the treatment of uterine fibroid-associated pain and heavy menstrual bleeding.
+Takeda is currently conducting two Phase 3 trials with relugolix in Japan, one for the treatment of pain symptoms associated with uterine fibroids and one for the treatment of heavy menstrual bleeding associated with uterine fibroids.
 If announcements by Takeda are unfavorable with respect to these clinical trials, our clinical development plans may be adversely affected.
 Further, even if announcements by Takeda are favorable with respect to these clinical trials, our planned Phase 3 clinical trials for relugolix differ from Takeda's clinical trials and investors should not place undue reliance upon any of Takeda's reported data or other clinical development announcements.
 Takeda is also completing an extension of the Phase 2 trial C27002 in prostate cancer.
-If safety data from this clinical trial are unfavorable, it could negatively impact our ability to successfully complete our Phase 3 prostate cancer clinical trial.
+If safety data from this clinical trial or the Phase 3 clinical trials of uterine fibroids in women are unfavorable, it could negatively impact our ability to successfully complete our Phase 3 relugolix clinical trials.